-To minimize freezer burn and drying up your steak leftovers, carefully wrap each piece in freezer paper, heavy-duty aluminum foil, or plastic wrap.
+To minimize freezer burn and to dry up your steak leftovers, carefully wrap each piece in freezer paper, heavy-duty aluminum foil, or plastic wrap.
 Then store in an airtight jar with a lid.

 How long does raw steak last in the refrigerator?

-Raw meats may change color when they become bad, so check for that telltale sign that you should avoid it.
+Raw meats may change color when they become bad, so check for that telltale sign that you should avoid them.

 The five-day grace period for raw steak is entirely dependent on how it was stored.
 If you’re wondering how long raw steak may be stored in the fridge, you should consider the temperature and if it’s kept in airtight packaging.

-When raw steak is firmly packed and kept very cold, it will survive much longer.
-Germs dislikes extremely cold temperatures, but the closer you get to room temperature, the simpler bacteria may live and spread.
+When the raw steak is firmly packed and kept very cold, it will survive much longer.
+Germs dislike extremely cold temperatures, but the closer you get to room temperature, the simpler bacteria may live and spread.

 If you take it frozen from the freezer and store it in the fridge, you will have more time to leave it before cooking the steak.

-This is a fantastic technique to defrost the steak before cooking it, and you won’t have to worry about leaving it out of the fridge and forgetting about it.
+This is a fantastic technique for defrosting the steak before cooking it, and you won’t have to worry about leaving it out of the fridge and forgetting about it.